-Even if you don’t conduct SEO for your business’s website, writing better alt text can improve visitors’ access to your site – and their experience upon arrival.
+Writing better alt text is a key on-page SEO tactic that improves online users' access to your site and experience.
 Use the tips below as guidance when writing alt titles and descriptions for your site’s images.

 - Write useful descriptions for effective images.

 Choosing relevant images is as important as writing informative alt descriptions.
 When looking at a page, Google’s algorithms attempt to weigh the value of the content.
 Sites that rank highly in search results are the ones Google believes are the most helpful to the user.

 - Use keywords but avoid stuffing titles and descriptions.